 Iterating with prototypes helps against unwanted surprises when you’re launching the real product.

-Storytelling (in form of a story board) helps to slip into the role of the user and increases empathy.
+Storytelling (in the form of a storyboard) helps to slip into the role of the user and increases empathy.
 It helps to frame the work, sell the work and execute the work.